 Managed IT services

 - managing routers, firewalls, and other tech,

 - offering cloud services,

-- and providing IT customer service for you and your employees.
+- and providing IT support and customer service for you and your employees.

 Managed security services

 - running assessments to ensure compliance with security regulations

 - and responding to threats, breaches, and other issues.

 For most businesses, it's best to combine these services--to find a provider who can offer both managed IT and advanced security.
 In general, it's cheaper to combine everything than to pay for separate vendors--and on top of that, you only have to find one company you can trust and work with.
 Additionally, it's easier, more consistent, and less stressful for you and your provider to cut out any "middle man" and instead communicate directly on all IT concerns.